U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Q1: What is the purpose of this survey?The U.S. Energy Information Administration (EIA) Form EIA-877, "Winter Heating Fuels Telephone Survey," is designed to collect data on State-level stocks and residential prices of No. 2 heating oil and propane during the heating season.
 The data are used to monitor the prices of propane and No. 2 heating oil during the heating season, and to report to the Congress and others when requested.

 Q2: How does the survey work?The EIA-877 "Winter Heating Fuels Telephone Survey" requires participating States to collect residential prices for heating oil and propane once a week by calling individual heating fuel retailers.
-Data are collected on every Monday starting the first week of October through mid-March.
+Data are collected on every Monday from October through March.
 Price data collected by each State are transmitted to EIA for validation, aggregation, and publication.

 Q3: Where can I find published data reported by the EIA-877?

 Q5: There are several different prices for propane that we offer our customers.
 How do I know which price to provide EIA with when they call?Propane prices are often determined by annual consumption and categorized in pricing tiers.
-A company should report the tier-level price based on the amount of heating fuel the majority of their residential customer's consume on a yearly basis.
-If relevant, the price should also be based on a leased-tank.
+A company should report the tier-level price based on the amount of heating fuel the majority of their residential customers consume on a yearly basis.
+The price should not reflect any discounts such as those given to cash or high-volume purchasers.

 Q6: If I have been selected by EIA to participate in the survey, do I have to report data?Yes.
-The timely submission of Form EIA-877 by those required to report is mandatory under Section 13(b) of the Federal Energy Administration Act of 1974 (FEAA) (Public Law 93-275), as amended.
-Failure to respond may result in a civil penalty of not more than $2,750 per day for each violation, or a fine of not more than $5,000 per day for each criminal violation.
-The government may bring a civil action to prohibit reporting violations which may result in a temporary restraining order or a preliminary or permanent injunction without bond.
-In such civil action, the court may also issue mandatory injunctions commanding any person to comply with these reporting requirements.
+The timely submission of Form EIA-877 by those required to report is mandatory under Section 13(b) of the Federal Energy Administration Act of 1974 (FEAA) (Public Law 93-275), as amended and codified at 15 U.S.C § 772.
+Failure to report the requested information may result in a civil penalty of not more than $2,500 for each violation, or a fine of not more than $5,000 for each willful violation under 15 U.S.C. § 797(b).
+In such civil actions, the court may also issue a mandatory injunction commanding any person to comply with these reporting requirements.
+For purposes of verifying the accuracy of any energy information requested, the government may under 15 USC 796(b), upon written notice, enter your business premises and inspect records and sample any inventory or stocks of energy resources therein.

 More Price Data